Vishalgiri1/Vishalgiri1/README.md

 </div>
 <hr>
 <p align="center">
-Hello, I'm Vishal Giri, a final-year undergraduate student at Sinhgad Institute of Technology.
-I'm passionate about creating <b>web pages</b> and have a solid foundation in <b>cybersecurity</b> and <b>ethical hacking</b>,
-along with experience in <b>Python programming</b>.
+Hello, I'm Vishal Giri, I'm passionate about creating <b>web pages</b> and have a solid foundation in <b>cybersecurity</b> and <b>ethical hacking</b>, along with experience in <b>Python programming</b>.